RickStrahl/BlogPosts/2018-03/Creating-a-generic-Markdown-Page-Handler-in-ASP.NET-Core/CreatingAGenericMarkdownPageHandlerInAspNetCore.md

 }
 ```

 You then also need to hook up the Middleware in the `Configure()` method.
-Note the procedure is different depending on whether you use .NET Core 2.x or 3.x..
+This code is different for the 3.x and 2.x of .NET Core as the routing mechanics have changed.

 **.NET Core 3.x**

 ```csharp
 public void Configure(IApplicationBuilder app)